Would new homeowner direct mailings work for your business?

-In a particular zip code, you might find no more than 10 or 20 new homeowners on any given month.
+In a particular zip code, you might find no more than a half dozen new homeowners on any given month.
 How can you justify spending too much time implementing such a program?
 Cost is also a factor because the unit cost for small quantity mailings can be high.

 But there are some ways to these problems:

 - Consider looking beyond your own zip code.
 You may have stayed within your own zip code for normal mailings because your budget didn’t allow you to go any further.
 But new homeowners are a different story.

 - Send repeat mailings to the same people over a few month period.
 A single mailing to a new homeowner might do the trick, but not every new homeowner is ready for your product or service when you mail arrives.
 Consider mailing to each new homeowner three times over a three month period to maximize your return.

 - Plan a full-year program to take advantage of some quantity pricing.
 You won’t save on postage, but your printing could be reduce with larger quantity orders.
 Digital printing has made small quantity printing much more affordable, but you still may want to look at some higher quantity options.

 To learn more about new homeowner direct mail or to request an estimate, please contact Bob McCarthy at 508-473-8643 or firstname.lastname@example.org, or fill out the form below.

 Here’s another article that may interest you … New Homeowner Direct Mail – Done for You Read more

 Complete this form and we’ll be in touch.